meditationstuff/protocol_1/index.md

 * (((scholarly note: cf. valence, pleasant, unpleasant, neutral, but it's more complicated than that, not to over-reify or over-apply that schema)))
 * already true, already real, already happening in the lightest senses of all these words
 * \*\*\*[don't try to escape...] also thoughts, fears, anticipations, etc., etc. [...you're already having] --- careful of limited or preconceived ontologies, etc., etc.
+* If safe enough for the feared truth to be true/“true”/“…”, if safe enough for feared truth to be known, if safe enough to feel the fear/terror/pain/uncertainty/anything/etc. related, then “…”
+* cf. “in this exact very moment you are safe right now”
+* cf. “but you’re not dead, and now, and now, and now…”
+* cf. “but you are breathing… and now… and now… and now…”
+* cf. “previously had to rely on anxiety/‘anxiety’ for readiness but now can rely on ‘calm effortless spontaneous ‘alertness’ / “””clarity””” for readiness
+* can wait \[in stillness] for '''sensations''' to come up and maybe even ‘help’ a tiny bit but cf, karma, layering careful about going looking and careful about making, pushing of course, and of course not ‘excavating’; cf. wayfinding and subtlest p2; openings, options, opportunities
+* e.g. non-anxiety through patient ... over thousands of hours becomes a dominating strategy; cannot be rushed or hacked, has to be natively noticed as genuinely better option all the way down plus anti-fragile transformation such becomes better option

 [<a href="#109a11h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]